SenseLogic/CODA/README.md

 ## Specificity

-This coding standard favors code readability over compactness, by :
+This coding standard favors the code readability over its compactness, by :

 *   Forbidding the use of cryptic acronyms, abbreviations, prefixes and suffixes;
 *   Using different letter cases for classes, class members and local variables;